Skills Utilized

 the three link colors also need to be carefully chosen to ensure

 red), but still be readable.
-In this screen, two different link styles
+In this screen, two different link

-so that they were readable on their background, and still
+different, they could be chosen so that they were readable on their

-like they were the same color..
+background, and still looked like they were the same color.

 |